Playlist

 Autoplay Options

-Autoplay Starts Enabled
+Autoplay Enabled

 Determines if the playlist should continue playing media from the start of the entries or not once it reaches the end of the list.
 Having this disabled is useful for playlists that handle show series or a specific sequential list that you might not want to force the users to continue watching once it finishes.Autoplay on Load

 Specifies whether this playlist should attempt to start playing media automatically as soon as the first user joins into a world.
-This setting only affects the first user to join or if the TV is set to not sync to the owner.Start From Random Entry
+This setting only affects the first user to join or if the TV is set to not sync to the owner.Start Autoplay From Random Entry

 When enabled, the playlist will initialize at some random entry in the list.
 This is generally paired with theAutoplay on Load